A convolution inequality, yielding a sharper Berry-Esseen theorem for summands Zolotarev-close to normal: Introduction, from Berry-Esseen to its sharpening Theorem

-This is proved in section~\ref{sec:3}, using the main technical result of this paper, Theorem~\ref{Thm:F_star_G_vs_H_star_H}, in combination with Zolatarev's Theorem~\ref{Thm:Zolotarev's_zeta_1-B-E-Thm} and, to obtain the stated value of the constant $c$, the Berry-Esseen Theorem~\eqref{Eq:Berry-Esseen_inequality} with Shevtsova's constant from~\eqref{Eq:Def_cSH}.
+Theorem~\ref{Thm:BE_K_Z} is proved in section~\ref{sec:3}, using the main technical result of this paper, Theorem~\ref{Thm:F_star_G_vs_H_star_H}, in combination with Zolotarev's Theorem~\ref{Thm:Zolotarev's_zeta_1-B-E-Thm} and, to obtain the stated value of the constant~$c$, the Berry-Esseen Theorem~\eqref{Eq:Berry-Esseen_inequality} with Shevtsova's constant from~\eqref{Eq:Def_cSH}.
+That proof actually yields the following result, which is a bit more complicated, i.c.f.~equivalent, but numerically sharper.